attilakixx/dddPy/README.md

 4. Testing and validation
    - Unit tests for low-level parsers and record decoding.
    - Golden tests against the sample `.ddd` files.
-5. CLI tooling
-   - Batch parsing and export from the command line.